 I started 2020 by studying performance art with Marilyn Arsem in Venice where I met many amazing performance artists from all over the world.
 It was a life-changing experience to learn, practice, and witness durational performance art.
 My passport got stolen along with the wallet right before my final performance in Venice, I missed my returning flights, had no clue of how long I would be staying in Italy by myself, without money.
-I received lots love, and things finally got sorted out.
+I received lots of love, and things finally got sorted out.
 I flew through Africa on the first day of Chinese New Year, then got back to Canada.
-At that point, I thought this probably be the biggest thing happens to me this year, but soon, the city where I came from, Wuhan, became famous everywhere.
+At that point, I thought this probably be the biggest thing that happens to me this year, but soon, the city where I came from, Wuhan, became famous everywhere.
 I learned a new word called Coronavirus.
-I worried about family and friends and couple months later, they began to worry about me as the virus spread around the world.
+I worried about family and friends and a couple of months later, they began to worry about me as the virus spread around the world.

 Daily Livestream link: https://youtube.com/channel/UCa9ZN0ESGBkcjvgLGaYSUVw

 Daily updating notes (warning: random thoughts after each performance, there may have errors and typos, unedited)